-The World Health Organization (WHO) have released a list of the dangers they believe to be the biggest threats to health in 2019.
+The World Health Organization (WHO) has released its list of the top 10 dangers they believe to be the biggest threats to health in 2019.
 On there are many of the usual suspects, including Ebola, which saw several outbreaks in 2018, and dengue, which infects around 390 million people a year, as well as the likelihood the world will face another global influenza pandemic.

-Joining these hard-to-tackle threats this year are entirely preventable ones.
+Joining these hard-to-tackle threats this year is one entirely preventable.
 Yes, the WHO have decided to add anti-vaxxers to the list of the biggest threats to world health.

-Rather than list the diseases themselves (although it also mentions the HPV vaccine and poliovirus) as threats to the world's health, the WHO have added the ridiculous anti-vaccine movement itself as a threat.
+Rather than list the diseases themselves (although it also mentions the HPV vaccine and poliovirus) as threats to the world's health, the WHO has added the anti-vaccine movement itself as a threat.

 "Vaccine hesitancy – the reluctance or refusal to vaccinate despite the availability of vaccines – threatens to reverse progress made in tackling vaccine-preventable diseases," they write in their release.
 "Some countries that were close to eliminating [diseases] have seen a resurgence.

 "Vaccination is one of the most cost-effective ways of avoiding disease – it currently prevents 2-3 million deaths a year, and a further 1.5 million could be avoided if global coverage of vaccinations improved."

 As well as anti-vaxxers, the WHO outlined these nine other threats to world health (in no particular order) that they will try to tackle in 2019:

 The WHO list air pollution as the greatest environmental risk to health.
 Nine out of 10 people worldwide breathe polluted air every day, with around 7 million people dying prematurely every year as a result.